Createdd/Writing/2018/articles/Tensor.md

 The tf.Tensor objects represent the results of the operations that will be run.
 Tensors are named after the operation that produces them followed by an output index, as in "add:0" above.

 ---

+Now it's straight forward why they called it "TensorFlow". :)

+---